CindyHXH/Awesome-Optical-Flow/README.md

 # Paper list - Survey

-A list of the most cited papers for optical flow survey, optical flow estimation (from classical methods to deep neural network methods), optical flow dataset & evaluation, its spatiotemporal applications especially on video segmentation with supervoxel.
+A list of the most cited papers of optical flow survey, optical flow estimation (from classical methods to deep neural network methods), optical flow dataset & evaluation, its spatiotemporal applications especially on video segmentation with supervoxel.

-The total number of paper in the list is 72.
+The total number of papers in the list is 72.

 Survey: Recent Advances in Optical Flow: Computation and Spatiotemporal Applications